-Elsene for the Flemish, Ixelles for the Walloons, this hyperlocal yet international neighborhood shows a part of the capital that is, in some parts, still unexplored by the masses of tourists.
-Multicultural, bilingual and very, very Brussels, Ixelles is a fantastic neighborhood to discover.
+Elsene for the Flemish, Ixelles for the Walloons, this hyperlocal yet international neighbourhood shows a part of the capital that is, in some parts, still unexplored by the masses of tourists.
+Multicultural, bilingual and very, very Brussels, Ixelles is a fantastic neighbourhood to discover.
 So move away from the beaten tourist path, and imagine yourself a local, with a beer in your hand, of course.

 Located near the European Quarter, Karsmakers Coffee House is, in short, a great place for some excellent morning coffee and a bagel during lunchtime.
-You can relax on the soft sofas or settle down in the cozy little garden to enjoy a rare sunny day in Brussels.
-You can even order your lunch or snack in English, the staff speaks it very well.
+You can relax on the soft sofas or settle down in the cosy little garden to enjoy a rare sunny day in Brussels.
+You can even order your lunch or snack in English, the staff speak it very well.

 Le Bar d’Ixelles

 Relax close to Place Flagey with a cooled drink on the terrace in the summer and a hot drink inside during winter.
-Bar du Marché also has some board games for those calm, rainy weekends.
 The friendly atmosphere and good service make the experience complete.
 So get settled in one of the comfy chairs and get lost in the multiculturalism that is Ixelles.

 Cosy and lively, an evening at 77 Bar easily turns into a spontaneous party among strangers.
 Besides having a vibrant ambiance, 77 Bar has a large selection of beers and hosts sporting events.
 Not that you’ll do sports at the bar, it’s for the supporters and the fans.
 77 Bar is also a bit of a restaurant, you can try out a large variety of dishes and snacks.
 But what makes this bar really unique is that you can fill up your glass yourself, as there are beer pumps at the tables.